John M. Mulcahy

 - Monolithic Power Systems, Inc. v.
 O2 Micro (N.D.
 Cal.).
 Worked with technical expert in preparation for trial following the victory in the concurrent ITC case (337-TA-666).
 Case was settled before trial and our client was awarded its attorneys' fees.

 - Lighting Ballast Control v.
 Philips (N.D.
 Tex.).
 Deposed the inventor in a case involving fluorescent lighting ballasts, gaining key admissions that led the court to rule that the asserted claims were invalid for lack of disclosure of any structure corresponding to a claimed means-plus-function element.

-- Certain 3G Mobile Handsets and Components Thereof, 337-TA-613 (ITC).
+- Certain 3G Mobile Handsets, 337-TA-613 (ITC).
 Coordinated pre-trial discovery in an investigation involving multiple patents and respondents.
 Successfully opposed motion to terminate the investigation due to an alleged right to arbitrate the complainant's infringement claims.
 The technology under investigation involved 3G WCDMA cellular telephone standards.